SpecificProtagonist/generic-static-cache/README.md

 ⚠ Nightly ⚠

-## This crate is still being tested and probably not a good idea anyhow!
+## This crate is still very experimental and probably not a good idea anyhow!

 Quoting the [Rust Reference](https://doc.rust-lang.org/reference/items/static-items.html):